homsar/homsar.github.io/_posts/2025-12-22-panettone.md

 11. Turn the oven up to 160°C, and cook for 30 minutes.
-12. The panettoni can be removed from the pan immediately, and will likely fall straight out of their silicone cases.
+12. The panettoni can be removed from the pan immediately, *Edit*: You almost certainly want to eat them the same day. and will likely fall straight out of their silicone cases.
     You probably want to let them cool at least a little before eating.